Zaydism

-Zaydism (الزَّيْدِيَّة), also referred to as Fiver Shi'ism, is a branch of Shia Islam that emerged in the eighth century following Zayd ibn Ali's unsuccessful rebellion against the Umayyad Caliphate.
-Zaydism is one of the three main branches of Shi'ism, the other two being Twelverism and Ismailism.
+Zaydism (الزَّيْدِيَّة), also referred to as Fiver Shi'ism, is a denomination of Shia Islam that emerged in the eighth century following the unsuccessful rebellion of Zayd ibn Ali against the Umayyad Caliphate.
+Zaydism is one of the three denominations of Shia Islam; the other two are Twelver Shia Islam and Ismailism.
+The Zaydis and Ismailis constitute a minority within Shia Islam, in contrast to Twelvers, who constitute the predominant denomination.

-Zaydism is typically considered the Shia branch that is closest to Sunni Islam, although the "classical" form of Zaydism (usually referred to as Hadawi) historically changed its stance on Sunni and Shia traditions multiple times, to the point where Zaydis' simply accepting Ali as a rightful successor to Muhammad was enough to consider them Shia.

-Zaydis regard rationalism as more important than Quranic literalism and historically were quite tolerant towards Shafi'i Sunnism, the jurisprudential school of about half of the Yemenis.
-Most of the world's Zaydis are located in northwestern Yemen and Najran in Saudi Arabia.
+Zaydism is typically considered the Shia denomination that is closest to Sunni Islam, although the "classical" form of Zaydism (usually referred to as Hadawi) historically changed its stance on Sunni and Shia traditions multiple times, to the point where Zaydis' simply accepting Ali as the rightful successor to Muhammad was enough to consider them Shia Muslims.
+Zaydis regard rationalism as more important than Quranic literalism and historically were quite tolerant towards Shafi'i Sunnis, the jurisprudential school of about half of the Yemenis.
+Most of the world's Zaydis are in Yemen and the Najran province in Saudi Arabia.

 History

+Origins

-In the 7th century some early Muslims expected Ali to become the first caliph, successor to Muhammad.
+In the 7th century some early Muslims expected Ali to become the first caliph of the Rashidun Caliphate, successor to Muhammad.
 After the ascension of Abu Bakr, supporters of Ali (and future Shia) continued to believe only people from Muhammad's family qualify as rulers.
 They selected an imam from each generation of Muhammad's family.
 (The proto-Sunni, in contrast, recognized Abu Bakr as a legitimate first caliph).
 The Zaydis emerged in reverence of Zayd ibn Ali's failed uprising against the Umayyad caliph Hisham ibn Abd al-Malik.
 While a majority of the early Shia recognized Zayd's brother, Muhammad al-Baqir, as the fifth leader, some considered Zayd as the fifth imam, and thus in the 8th century formed the Zaydi or "Fivers" offshoot of Islam.

-The Zaydis formed the states in what is now known as northern Iran (Tabaristan, 864 CE, by Hasan ibn Zayd, expanded to Daylam and Gilan) and later in Yemen (893 CE, by al-Hadi ila'l-Haqq Yahya).
-The Zaydis on the Caspian Sea were forcefully converted to Twelver Shi'ism in the 16th century.